Home

 The disaster ended shortly after officers used keys from a janitor to open the classroom door, entered the room and shot and killed Ramos.

-Arredondo couldn't be reached for comment Friday, and Uvalde officers had been stationed outdoors his home, but they'd not say why.
+Arredondo could not be reached for comment Friday, and Uvalde officers have been stationed exterior his dwelling, however they'd not say why.

-Maria Haberfeld, a professor at John Jay College of Legal Justice in New York, said the police department’s policies, procedures and training might be scrutinized to see whether the officers on the bottom in Uvalde adopted them.
+Maria Haberfeld, a professor at John Jay Faculty of Felony Justice in New York, mentioned the police department’s insurance policies, procedures and coaching will likely be scrutinized to see whether or not the officers on the ground in Uvalde followed them.

-But Jorge Colina, a former Miami police chief, wants to know extra about what was going by means of the minds of the officers inside the college because the chief told them to wait in the hall.
+But Jorge Colina, a former Miami police chief, desires to know extra about what was going via the minds of the officers inside the varsity because the chief informed them to wait within the hall.

-“Did someone challenge the choice there?” he stated.
-“Did somebody increase an objection at the very least?”
+“Did somebody problem the decision there?” he stated.
+“Did somebody elevate an objection at the very least?”

 More on the college taking pictures in Uvalde, Texas: https://apnews.com/hub/uvalde-school-shooting